You can apply for a grant of representation yourself or use a solicitor.

-You must complete an Inheritance Tax form - even if you think no tax is owed.
+You must also fill in the appropriate Inheritance Tax form - even if you think no tax is owed.

-If there is tax to pay, you normally have to pay at least some of it before a grant of representation is issued to you.
+If there’s tax to pay, you normally have to pay at least some of it before a grant of representation is issued to you.

 Send your application

-Send your application to your local probate office.
+Send your application to your local Probate Registry.